vandalton/BertaAndButterflies/README.md

 1. [Javatari](https://javatari.org/) - an emulator that works in browser.
 2. [Stella](https://stella-emu.github.io/) - probably the most well-known Atari 2600 emulator.
 There are versions for Windows, MacOS and Linux.
 3. [Gopher2600](https://github.com/JetSetIlly/Gopher2600) - an emulator written in Go.

+Just download the most recent ROM from [releases](https://github.com/vandalton/BertaAndButterflies/releases) page and load it in the emulator.

 You can also use a device like Anbernic handheld with built-in Atari 2600 emulator (it uses Stella emulator internally):